sararaa/GooogleMapsPlatform/SETUP.md

 ## 💡 **Pro Tips**

 - Keep all 3 terminals open while developing
+- If you get "Failed to fetch" errors, ensure both frontend and backend use HTTP (not HTTPS) for local development
+- Clear browser cache for localhost if you're getting HTTPS redirects
 - Check the Activity section to see all citizen reports
 - Reports show real-time on interactive Google Maps
 - Status management: new → in_progress → resolved → closed